hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

 # Invited talk: Recent advances and challenges in non-convex optimization

 1. The talk is mostly about approaching some non-convex optimization problem via tensor decomposition or tensor algebra.
 As many real-world big-data optimization problem are statistically and computationally hard in which we need large number of sample to estimate the model and we have to tackle the non-convexity for feasible computation.
 For example, solving these problem with stochastic gradient descent (SGD) will give poor optimization result.
 On the other hand, some of these optimization problem can be formulated as the tensor decomposition problem or via tensor algebra.
 Though most tensor decomposition problems are also non-convex, running SGD will lead to some satisfactory optimization results.
+We can converge to global optimal solution despite we have a non-convex optimization problem.
 This claim might be found from their paper.

 1. Keywords of the talk might be e.g., _tensor decomposition_, _non-convex optimization_, _spectral optimization_, _robust PCA_.